 For more information about the Indiana School Choice Scholarship (voucher) program, visit the Department of Education website.

 TPCS is no longer offering strictly merit-based scholarships.
 If you require need-based financial assistance, please submit a financial aid application.

 Need is determined by a third-party company (FACTS Grant & Aid Management).
 FACTS gathers necessary information via the online financial aid application and the parents' federal tax return documents.

 There are many factors affecting financial aid awards.
 The most significant factors are family income and assets.
 However, other considerations include mortgages, debt, number of siblings, siblings in the school, special circumstances, and single income providers.

-Financial aid and scholarships awarded are for the upcoming school year only.
-Families are required to apply each year.
+Financial aid is awarded for the upcoming school year only.
+Families are required to re-apply each year.
 Receiving aid in one year does NOT guarantee aid in any subsequent year, or at the same level, or at the same amount for each sibling if multiple children are enrolled.
-Our available resources for aid are limited, and our goal is to assist as many families as possible each year.
+Our available resources for aid are limited.
 Since family circumstances and income may change from year to year, we require parents to apply annually.

 No. The grant is not a loan.
 However, if the student or their parents become blessed financially in the future, we would ask them to remember the “pay it forward” concept and contribute back to Traders Point Christian Schools to help other students and families that have a need.

 All details contained within the application for financial aid are held in confidence.